bellaudeh/Domestic-violence-cases-against-women-in-Nigeria_Sql_project/README.md

 Although some women access counseling services, these services often focus on repairing the marriage rather than helping women escape abusive situations.
 The counseling sessions subtly imply that the responsibility to "fix" the relationship lies with the victim, exacerbating psychological trauma.
 This approach fails to address the core issue of domestic violence, which is rooted in power and control, not simply relationship conflicts.

 ## Overview
-This project focuses on the analysis of domestic violence against womwnt in Nigeria using primary data collected by the data analyst from womenn affected by domestic violence.
+This project focuses on the analysis of domestic violence against women in Nigeria using primary data collected by the data analyst from women affected by domestic violence.
 The dataset covers information on victim demographics, reported cases and support gotten by the victim.
 The goal behind this analysis is to better understand the scope of domestic violence in Nigeria and its impact on the lives of women from different background.

 ## Data Sources:
 **Domestic violence incident table:** Contains information about reported incident, loaction, age, support-service, type of violence and relationship with perpetrator.